What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 The History of the Disruption in the Bedding Industry

 The disruption in the mattress industry is not just due to the recent rising numbers of imported mattresses.
-In fact, it started years ago with the growth of the online bed-in-a-box mattress industry.
-Mattress dumping didn’t actually become prevalent until the bed in a box was introduced.
+In fact, it started years ago with the growth of the online mattress-in-a-box industry.
+Mattress dumping didn’t actually become prevalent until the mattress in a box was introduced.

-The rise in popularity of memory foam was a significant contributor to the shift towards online mattress buying and bed-in-a-box brands partly due to the fact that memory foam was the easiest to compress and ship in a box.
-As other brands adopted the bed-in-a-box business model, they made improvements to the process and were soon compressing and shipping latex, hybrid, and innerspring beds alike.
+The rise in popularity of memory foam was a significant contributor to the shift towards online mattress buying and mattress-in-a-box brands partly due to the fact that memory foam was the easiest to compress and ship in a box.
+As other brands adopted the mattress-in-a-box business model, they made improvements to the process and were soon compressing and shipping latex, hybrid, and innerspring beds alike.

 Unfortunately, not only are Chinese-made foams and mattresses known for being low-quality, they’ve established a reputation for sometimes posing health concerns due to the materials used to manufacture the beds.
 Meaning, mattresses dumped from Chinese manufacturers are usually not worth the investment in the first place; instead, you’re better off looking for an American-made bed.
 In the next section, we’ll discuss the risks that come with buying poorly manufactured beds and what to look for to ensure the mattress you take home is worth the money.